-Fig. 1.
+Figure 1.
 Schematic experimental setup according to [1].
-The STM tip is connected to a reservoir which maintains a constant tip temperature.
+The STM tip is connected to a reservior which maintains a constant tip temperature.
 The substrate, on the other hand, can be heated, thus creating a temperature gradient across the molecule.

-And last, but by no means least, the conventional experimental probe used to study nano-systems is transport.
-To this end one usually applies a bias voltage or, as in the above-mentioned experiment, a temperature gradient across the nano-object.
+And last, but by no mean least, the conventional experimental probes used in nano-systems are transport properties, in particular by applying a bias voltage or, as in the above-mentioned experiment, a temperature difference across the nano-object.
 In this situation, the assumption of thermal equilibrium is quickly questionable, and reliable tools to study correlated systems out of thermal equilibrium - even only the stationary state - are not yet existing.

-Therefore, setting up simple models, which preferably are solvable analytically and which allow to study the physical properties also off equilibrium in the stationary state, is still a highly relevant approach to obtain at least a qualitative feeling how various degrees of freedom influence the transport properties of nanoobjects.
+Therefore, setting up simple models which preferably are solvable analytically and which allow to study the physical properties also off equilibrium in the stationary state, are still a highly relevant approach to obtain an at least qualitative feeling how various degrees of freedom influence the transport properties of nano-objects.
+Particularly thermal transport and here thermopower or Seebeck coefficients are an interesting area because possible applications in the area of energy conversion or storage have gained strong renewed interest over the past decade.
+However, in this area relatively little theoretical work on thermopower for mesoscopic systems exists to our knowledge so far [20].

-The situation in an experimental setup like the one shown in Fig. 1 has the advantage that one can, for example, by stretching the bond through removing the tip, control the coupling between the leads and the molecule very sensitively and actually shift the system into the weak coupling regime.
+The situation in an experimental setup like the one shown in Fig. 1 has the advantage, that one can, for example by stretching the bond through removing the tip, control the coupling between the leads and the molecule very sensitively and actually shift the system into the weak coupling regime.
 Here, theoretical calculations become much easier.
-For our purpose, we will therefore assume that the system is in this regime, and suggest to employ a very simple model which will allow us to see how the interplay between electronic and vibrational degrees of freedom influence transport properties.
+For our purpose, we will therefore assume that the system is in this regime, and suggest a very simple model which will allow us to see how the interplay between electronic and vibrational degrees of freedom influence transport properties.